davidsbatista/davidsbatista.net/_posts/2017-07-22-SyntaxNet-API-Portuguese.md

 	docker run -i -p 7000:7000 -t IMAGE_ID_value

-This should expose a web-service on your localhost on port 7000 similar to [http://syntaxnet.askplatyp.us/v1#/default](http://syntaxnet.askplatyp.us/v1#/default)
+This should expose a web service on your localhost on port 7000 similar to [http://syntaxnet.askplatyp.us/v1#/default](http://syntaxnet.askplatyp.us/v1#/default)

-The `-p 7000:7000` forwards the port 7000 on your host to the same port on the running image, the parameter `-i` forces the output to be shown on stdout, you may replace this by `-d` to make the image run in the background and detach from the shell.
+The `-p 7000:7000` forwards the port 7000 on your host to the same port on the running image, the parameter `-i` forces the output to be shown on stdout, you may replace this with `-d` to make the image run in the background and detach from the shell.

 You can also run in from the command line, with `curl`: